 There are many different types of illness or injury benefit schemes that employers can offer their employees, including; Sick pay, income protection, private medical insurance, critical illness insurance.

 This is sometimes referred to as Death in Service, by which a tax-free lump sum is paid out if an employee died.
 This can be used to provide support to those who may depend on them financially.
 The amount that is paid is usually worked out depending on the employees’ salary.
-You should ensure you understand how much would be paid out and whom to with the employer when this plan is taken out.
+You should ensure you understand how much would be paid out and whom you wish this should be allocated to with the employer when this plan is taken out.
+The amount paid out will not be Taxed.

 There are many other company benefits that an employer may provide to employees.
 For more information on the above as well as other company benefits, have a look at the Money Advice Service; https://www.moneyadviceservice.org.uk/en/categories/benefits-at-work